larmarange/labelled/cran-comments.md

 ## revdepcheck results

-We checked 29 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 30 reverse dependencies (29 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 1 new problems
  * We failed to check 0 packages